Harad/ Haritaki or Terminalia Chebula:

 Fruit is green when unripe and yellowish Gray when ripe.
 Ripe fruits are collected from January to April.
 Haritaki is of seven types according to Ayurveda but at present, only two or three varieties are available which are the fruits of the same tree.
-The fruits plucked before seed formation are known as small terminalia chebula or chhoti Harad whereas the fruits plucked when they completely ripe are known as big terminalia chebula or big black chebulic myrobalan or badi harad.
+The fruits plucked before seed formation are known as small terminalia chebula or chhoti Harad (in Hindi) whereas the fruits plucked when they completely ripe are known as yellow chebulic myrobalan or badi harad (in Hindi).

-Harad or haritaki is dry, warm, slightly sweet, bitter and astringent herb.
-According to Ayurveda, haritaki is one of the most important herbs.
-It is an excellent herb to cure ‘tridoshas of the body- vata, kapha and pitta’.
-Harad can treat asthma, acid reflux, abdominal or digestive diseases.
-It is also useful in treating many other diseases such as- piles, urinary problems, dental problems, skin diseases etc. Moreover, terminalia chebula promotes the receiving power of five senses.
+Harad is dry, warm, slightly sweet, bitter and astringent herb.
+It promotes the receiving power of five senses.
+According to Ayurveda, haritaki is an excellent herb to cure ‘tridoshas of the body- vata, kapha and pitta’.
+It can treat asthma, acid reflux, abdominal or digestive diseases.
+In addition, it is also useful to treat many other diseases such as- piles, urinary problems, dental problems, skin diseases etc.

 Health Benefits of Harad (Terminalia Chebula):

-Terminalia chebula or haritaki is known for its amazing health benefits.
-It is used in various traditional home remedies to cure different health problems.
+Terminalia chebula or haritaki is used in various traditional home remedies to cure different health problems.
 Some of the best health benefits of haritaki are-

-Harad or haritaki is amazing to treat cough for everyone.
+Haritaki is amazing to treat cough for everyone.
 Because of its pungent, bitter and astringent tastes, it helps to cure ‘kapha dosh’.
-Whenever you have cough and cold, try harad (haritaki) powder with honey to treat it naturally.
-For chronic cough, use harad with amla and liquorice (mulethi).
+Whenever you have cough and cold, try harad powder with honey to treat it naturally.
+For chronic cough, use it with amla and liquorice (mulethi).

 Also read– ‘Recipe for Chronic Cough’.

-Terminalia chebula or haritaki removes toxins from the body and keeps the digestive system healthy.
-Consuming haritaki regularly regulates the hunger and helps in weight loss naturally.
+Terminalia chebula (haritaki) removes toxins from the body and keeps the digestive system healthy.
+If you take haritaki regularly, it will help to control weight by regulating the hunger.

 Read– ‘Recipe of Harad for Weight Loss’.